 You don't necessarily have to change your existing items to make holiday sales.

 If you're worried that you'll be stuck in January with a bunch of place mats with reindeer faces, or Santa Claus earrings that you won't be able to sell for another eleven months, then look at simply repositioning your current products instead of designing new products specifically for holiday bazaars.

-One simple way to reposition your existing products in the minds of your customers is to present your products in a holiday / Christmas setting.
+One simple way to reposition your existing products in the minds of your customers is to present your products in a holiday setting.

 Likewise, your red stained glass design will look like it was meant for Christmas if it's displayed beside a pretty mini Christmas tree.

-Think about how people might use your existing year-round products to brighten up the holiday theme, and demonstrate that in your booth design.
+Think about how people might use your existing year-round products to brighten up the holiday theme in their homes, and demonstrate those possibilities in your booth design.